Bangladesh Railway Class 2600: Colour

+Horn

+2605 and 2609 locomotive has Harmonium Horn.

 Usage

 The Class 2600 locomotive can be used both for passenger services and freight services.
 In the early days, the Class 2600 locomotive was highly recommended for prominent Bangladeshi trains like Subarna Express, Mohanagar Express, Parabat Express etc. Currently, Class 2600 locomotives are mostly used for freight trains.

 The Class 2600 locomotive is considered as efficient for freight services as any other meter-gauge locomotive of Bangladesh Railway.
 It pulls containers, oil tankers and other departmental freight trains regularly across the country.

 Maintenance

 Class 2600 locomotives are maintained in the following workshops: